Mining Intelligence and News

 Summary:

 Mining sections have been defined either from discrete coal seams where all, or most, of the coal-bearing interval forms a single mining section, or as parts of a coal zone where one or more coal layers occurring in relatively close vertical proximity to one another, form separate mining sections.
-Thin, internal, rock bands, if present, are included in the mining sections but thicker rock bands (in this instance 0.31 m or more, as defined in GSC Paper 88-21) are omitted, even though, in practice, some would almost certainly be mined with coal in medium- to large-scale production scenarios.
-In the discussions presented below, the mining sections are taken to a minimum true thickness of 0.60m.
+Thin, internal, rock bands, if present, are included in the mining sections.
+Thicker rock bands (in this instance 0.31m or more, as defined in GSC Paper 88-21 are omitted, even though, in practice, some would almost certainly be mined with coal in medium- to large-scale production scenarios.
+The mining sections are taken to a minimum true thickness of 0.60m.
 Coal at Huguenot can form discrete coal seams of variable thickness, or form thin seams interbedded with coaly shale and carbonaceous shale to form coal zones which, in themselves, are mappable stratigraphic units.
 Some “zones” consist of only one mappable coal layer/ply where other zones may include multiple mappable coal layers.

 Of the 10 coal seams and/or coal zones present within the South Block all seams/coal zones except 3, 7 and 10 provide potentially mineable coal intervals.
 The thickest and most laterally continuous of the coal seams are Seams 1,2Z, 4, 5, and 6L; Seams 6B, 6D, 8 and 9 are present in the southern half of the block.
 The distribution of the Gates coal measures within the South Block is largely determined by the presence and attitude of the Holtslander South Thrust Fault.
 Surface traces of the stratigraphically higher coal seams (above 6L) are progressively terminated towards the north by this thrust fault; this fault also forms the northern limit of the coal seam traces and of the South Block as defined herein.